Colombian M-5 (Migrant – Category 5) work visas are for expats and foreign nationals that are seeking employment in Colombia.

 We’ve put together a comprehensive guide on how to get a work visa in Colombia for expats in 2022.

 How do I Apply for a Colombian Work Visa?

-The majority of Colombian work visa applications are done online.
+Most Colombian work visa applications are done online.
 You can begin your Colombian visa application process on the government website here.
-The online application process takes roughly 30 minutes and has a $30 application fee.
-You can pay for this fee through Colombian online payment platform PSE or with a Visa Credit Card.
+The online application process takes roughly 30 minutes and has a USD 52 application fee.
+You can pay for this fee through the Colombian online payment platform PSE or with a Visa Credit Card.

 Before applying for a Colombian work visa by yourself, you should err on the side of caution if you don’t have experience doing so.
-To state the obvious, all details in the application have to be filled out correctly and in their entirety.
-Colombian Migración can and will reject applications that have been completed erroneously or insubstantially.
+To state the obvious, all details in the application must be filled out correctly and in their entirety.
+The Colombian Government can and will reject applications that have been completed erroneously or insubstantially.